 What makes a great awards judge?

-The CCMA’s prestigious European Contact Centre and Customer Service Awards are once again nearly upon us – albeit in a slightly different format to previous years!
+The UK National Contact Centre Awards are once again nearly upon us – albeit in a slightly different format to previous years!

 We are once again proud sponsors of this event, which we feel is vital in helping promote excellence in our industry.
 Alongside sponsoring and presenting awards, we have also had the honour to take part in the judging process.

-Here, our very own Martin Teasdale looks at what makes a great judge.
+Here, we take a look at what makes a great judge.

 So what makes a great judge?

-I’ve always been honoured to take my seat next to the other judges and look at the best our industry has to offer.
+We are always honoured to take our seat next to the other judges and look at the best our industry has to offer.
 The standards are always high, and you come away from the experience positive in the knowledge that our industry continually demonstrates evidence of exceptional customer service.

-But the other reason I’ve always been proud to be a part of this process is because I get to see first hand the high standards and professionalism my fellow judges show.
+But the other reason we’re always proud to be a part of this process is because we get to see first hand the high standards and professionalism of our fellow judges show.

 Many finalists have said how good the panel has been at putting them at ease.
 This is in large part due to the ECCCSA team who provide a judges briefing everyday as part of a well organised and prepared operation.